Five Famous Brazilian Sweets You Must Try!

 PAÇOCA

-The sweet version of paçoca originated more than a century ago in Paraiba Valley, an area encompassing parts of São Paulo and Rio de Janeiro states.
-It is made in the same way as the original paçoca but using roasted peanuts and sugar instead.
-With its distinct cork-like shape and a surprising taste of peanut butter cups, sweet paçoca has a special place at Festa Junina, a popular festival of national proportions celebrated in June.
+The sweet version of paçoca originated over a century ago in Paraiba Valley, an area encompassing parts of São Paulo and Rio de Janeiro states.
+It is made the same way as the original paçoca but uses roasted peanuts and sugar instead.
+With its distinct cork-like shape and the surprising taste of peanut butter cups, sweet paçoca has a special place at Festa Junina, a popular festival of national proportions celebrated in June.

 BRIGADEIRO

 Legend tells housewives created this beloved national sweet in Rio de Janeiro.
 They started selling it during the fund-raising campaigns for Brigadier Eduardo Gomes in 1945.
-He didn't win the presidential elections, but his brigadeiros (bree-gah-day-ros) found a special place at the table.
-No kid's birthday party is complete without these lovely round treats.
-The recipe is simple and uses only three ingredients: sweetened condensed milk, butter and chocolate powder, slowly cooked until a smooth texture.
+He didn't win the presidential elections, but his brigadeiros (bree-gah-day-ros) found a special place at every kid's birthday party.
+This simple recipe uses only three ingredients: sweetened condensed milk, butter and chocolate powder, slowly cooked until a smooth texture.
 Then they are hand-rolled into balls and covered with chocolate sprinkles.

 QUINDIN

-Quindim originates from a Portuguese conventual sweet known as brisa-do-lis, made with sugar, eggs and almonds, and named with the Bantu word for sweetheart.
+Quindim originates from a Portuguese conventual sweet known as brisa-do-lis, made with sugar, eggs and almonds, and named after the Bantu word for sweetheart.
 Instead of almonds, ground coconut is used to mix with sugar and eggs.
-Coconut and sugar were abundant and still are in Northeast Brazil, where quindim first appeared in the 17th century.
-Like a custard but with a shiny vivid yellow top that makes it irresistible to the eyes, quindim is another example of the cultural marriage of the Brazilian kitchen.
+Coconut and sugar were abundant in Northeast Brazil, where quindim first appeared in the 17th century.
+Like a custard with a shiny vivid yellow top that makes it irresistible to the eyes, quindim is another example of the cultural marriage of the Brazilian kitchen.

 PUDIM DE LEITE